 The name Kavanaugh means student of Kevin, in this instance St. Kevin, a revered Irish saint who founded the famed monastery at Glendalough in County Wicklow.

 Glendalough, or the Glen of Two Lakes, is one of the most important sites of monastic ruins in Ireland.
-Before the arrival of St. Kevin in the 5th century the glen would have been desolate and remote and would have been ideal for a secluded retreat.
+Before the arrival of St. Kevin in the 5th century, the glen would have been desolate and remote and would have been ideal for a secluded retreat.

 The first person to use the last name Kavanagh was Art mac Art MacMurrough-Kavanagh (1357–1417), Irish King of Leinster and son of the traitorous Diarmuid MacMurrough who as King of Leinster invited the British into Ireland.

-The new Supreme Court judges first name Brett also has Celtic connotations, meaning Breton or from Brittany a Celtic enclave in France.
+His first name Brett also has Celtic connotations, meaning Breton or from Brittany a Celtic enclave in France.

-It is hardly noticed these days when an Irish Catholic is nominated on to the Supreme Court a far cry from when Justice William Brennan, whose parents came from Roscommon, was undergoing hearings in 1956 and was asked repeatedly if he could assure the senate that his Catholicism would not interfere with his decision making.
+It is hardly noticed these days when an Irish Catholic is nominated on to the Supreme Court a far cry from when Justice William Brennan, whose parents came from Roscommon, was undergoing hearings in 1956 and was asked repeatedly if he could assure the Senate that his Catholicism would not interfere with his decision making.